 Partition and Propaganda – Jinnah and Nehru’s political bigotry

 Nehru’s strategy and motivations were a direct replica of Jinnah’s.
-What Jinnah did through Partition, Nehru did through demonizations of the Hindu.
+What Jinnah did through Partition, Nehru did through demonization of the Hindu.

-Everything that was held dear and divine was questioned, and humiliated.
+Everything that was held dear and divine was questioned and humiliated.
 To a point where even celebrating festivals in a traditional way was considered regressive.
-Hindu was shamed of who he was.
+Hindu was ashamed of who he was.

 All to break down the power of the Hindu vote.